nishitha09/.net/README.md

  ![image](https://user-images.githubusercontent.com/97939491/157629583-432953d3-5f26-4532-a44c-a5ddc7ffa8ca.png)

-C# PROGRAM TO FIND THE SUM OF VALUES ON DIAGONAL OF THE MATRIX using System;
+C# PROGRAM TO FIND THE SUM OF VALUES ON DIAGONAL OF THE MATRIX:

+using System;

 namespace Exercises